dapplink-labs/wallet-chain-node/README.md

 ### 4.commit PR

-Have a pr on your github and submit it to the wallet-hd-chain repository
+Have a pr on your github and submit it to the wallet-chain-node repository

 ### 5.review

-After the wallet-hd-chain code maintainer has passed the review, the code will be merged into the wallet-hd-chain library.
+After the wallet-chain-node code maintainer has passed the review, the code will be merged into the wallet-chain-node library.
 At this point, your PR submission is complete

 ### 6.Disclaimer